The Do’s and Don’ts Of Co-Parenting With Your Ex

-Dealing with an ex when you have children together can be difficult, especially when negative emotions are involved or you feel a desire to never see your former flame again.
+Dealing with an ex when you have children together can be difficult, especially when negative emotions are involved.
 Unfortunately, being a parent means putting your child's best interests above your own, and that means finding a way to form an amicable relationship with your ex as co-parents.
-Dr. Phil has advice for beginning this new relationship with your ex:

-If your ex simply won't get in the game and adhere to the guidelines I've set forth, you must do so anyway.
+If your ex simply won't get in the game, you must do so anyway.
 The only person you control is you.
-Let me appeal to your greed by saying that, if you do take the high road, in the long run your children will admire you for it.
+And if you do take the high road, in the long run, your children will admire you for it.
 The day will come when they'll look back and say, "My mother [or father] behaved with such class, dignity and respect that I can see how much he or she loved me and wanted peace and tranquility in my life.
-I'm so grateful for that gift.
-I only wish my other parent had been so selfless."
+I'm so grateful for that gift."

 As hard as it may be, sit down with your ex and make a commitment to set boundaries about your new relationship as co-parents.